About

 CEO, Stardust Inc. | Future Private Astronaut | Space Industry Leader

-With 80+ parabolas of microgravity, lunar, and Martian gravity flight experience, Jason is actively training to become a private astronaut.
-His work spans corporate diplomacy, space policy, and innovation, focusing on expanding access to space and bridging the gap between education and industry.
+With more than 80 parabolas of microgravity, lunar, and Martian gravity flight experience, Jason is actively training to become a private astronaut.
+His expertise spans corporate diplomacy, space policy, and innovation, where he works to bridge the gap between education and industry.

 Blending Passion and Science to Shape the Future of Space